AlvaroMoranDEV/PodCastAccess/README.md

 The compiled JAR is located in this repository in the following link:

 [Compiled JAR V0.1](https://github.com/AlvaroMoranDEV/PodCastAccess/tree/master/out/artifacts/PodCastAccess_jar)

+Or... you just have to import the code into your own application and do the modifications you want!

 ### Data Access Object
 The library provides a public interface with the needed methods to access both channels and episodes information.
 The interface is called